avigewirtz/avigewirtz.github.io-/make/running-make.md

 If `testintmath` is already up-to-date, `make` will simply report that fact and halt.
 Otherwise, it will execute the commands necessary to bring `testintmath` up-to-date.
 By default, `make` prints the commands it executes on stdout.&#x20;

+To get a sense of how make works, let's now run some commands to build our program.
 Let's now examine the behavior of `make` with our newly created Makefile.
 Assume we're building `testintmath` for the first time.
 Running `make`, you should see the following output:

 ```bash
 $ make